Justine Daniels – CEO

 We are really fortunate to have a team of amazing volunteers who work in our office regularly every week.
 From managing the warehouse, processing all the lovely feedback questionnaires we get, to monitoring our media and giving us insights into what teachers want – we couldn’t do without them.

-Director of Authors Aloud UK and Review Editor for Carousel Children’s Books, Annie has had a lifelong career encouraging children to read, being awarded the OBE in 2001 for services to children’s books and libraries.
+Director of Authors Aloud UK and Review Editor for Carousel Children’s Books, Annie was awarded the OBE in 2001 for services to children’s books and libraries in recognition of her tireless work over 30 years as a qualified children’s librarian, and for her involvement in numerous award-winning innovative services and initiatives including the Birmingham Centre for the Child, The Young Readers UK book festival, The Stories from the Web and the Derbyshire Big Book Bash for children in care and their carers.
 Annie is delighted to be able to put all of this to use in helping Read for Good in its mission to get all children in the UK reading for pleasure.